Typhoon Nepartak: Taiwan

 On July 7, two people drowned in storm-related incidents: one at Chihsingtan Beach in Hualien County and the other in Penghu.
 At least one person was killed during the storm's landfall after being struck by debris.
 More than 142 people sustained injuries, primarily from shattered glass or airborne debris.
 Wind gusts of up to 205 km/h were observed in Taitung County, the highest recorded wind in the county in 61 years of record keeping; the powerful winds toppled trees and power lines, tore apart roofs, and flipped vehicles.
 At the height of the storm, 545,696 households lost power and 24,829 lost water supplies.
 Preliminary estimates of damage in Taitung County alone exceeded NT$2 billion (US$62 million) by July 9.
 Preliminary estimates of agricultural damage reached NT$1.07 billion (US$33.2 million), of which NT$731.39 million (US$22.7 million) was incurred by Taitung County.
 Custard apples suffered the greatest losses, with 4,198 hectare lost, followed by bananas.
 Seven major highways, including No. 7 and No. 23 were damaged.
-At the port of Kaohsiung, the Singapore-flagged cargo ship Avata was torn from its moorings in a harbor it was sheltering it; two tow vessels had to bring it back to port.
+At the port of Kaohsiung, the Singapore-flagged cargo ship Avata was torn from its moorings in a harbor it was sheltering in; two tow vessels had to bring it back to port.

 In Nepartak's wake, the Taiwan Power Company dispatched 2,000 personnel to repair downed power lines and clear debris.
 By 6:00 p.m. local time on July 8, only 50,000 households remained without electricity.
 The Red Cross Society of the Republic of China pledged to provide each affected household with NT$10,000 (US$310).
 On July 9, Premier Lin Chuan toured damaged areas of Taitung and ordered a NT$300 million (US$9.3 million) relief package.
 Although China temporarily ceased communications with Taiwan following the inauguration of Tsai Ing-wen, the country's Taiwan Affairs Office expressed concern and offered their condolences to victims of the typhoon.
 The Tzu Chi Foundation pledged NT$10,000–30,000 (US$310–930) as well as living essentials.